mnasimi/trading-signal-handler/README.md

 This project involves developing a Trading application that executes Trading Algorithms based on provided signals.
 The TradingApplication is expected to handle an increasing number in the future, with up to 50 new signals added monthly.

 ## Proposed Solution
-Use NoSQL Database: Store the signal specifications in the database (e.g., MongoDB or ArangoDB).
-This allows for dynamic updates and avoids the need for code changes when new signals are added.
+Externalize the configuration: Utilizing a NoSQL database (such as MongoDB or ArangoDB) to store the signal specifications.
+This approach enables dynamic updates and eliminates the necessity for modifying code when new signals are introduced.
+While there are alternative solutions available, opting for this approach is primarily driven by the anticipation of efficiently managing a large volume of signals in the future.

+#### Alternative Approach
+- Use polymorphism
+- Implement a strategy pattern
+- Use a map-based approach

 ![img.png](img.png)